lionheart/ConcentricProgressRingView/README.md

 #### Animation

-To animate a progress update, use the `set` method.
+To animate a progress update, use `setProgress`.

 ```swift
 ring.arcs[1].setProgress(0.5, duration: 2)
 ```

-You can also use subscripts to access the individual arcs:
+You can also use subscripts to access the individual arcs.

 ```swift
 ring[1].setProgress(0.5, duration: 2)